The Greatest Show on Sofi? Rams WR’s Looking to Reignite Offense

 The Potential X-Factor Among the WR’s

-Van Jefferson has drawn rave reviews from his head coach, to the point where his 19 receptions and 220 yards from his rookie season is anticipated to improve.
+Van Jefferson has drawn rave reviews from his head coach, to the point where his 19 receptions and 220 yards from his rookie season is anticipated to improve, making him the potential “X-Factor” or surprise breakout receiver in this group.

-Jefferson, who is the son of former NFL WR and current Arizona Cardinals receivers coach Shawn Jefferson, showed an NFL-vet like receiving catch last year.
+Jefferson, who is the son of former NFL WR and current Arizona Cardinals receivers coach Shawn Jefferson, showed an NFL-veteran like receiving catch last year here.

 But that’s not his only major catch from last year.
 He proved he can win one-on-ones inside the red zone as seen here versus Jamel Dean of Tampa Bay.